Home

 How Do I Find the 2D Pixel Coordinates of a 3D Point?

 "How do I find the 2D pixel coordinates of a 3D point?" is one of the most common questions in 3D rendering on the Web.
-It is an essential question because it is the fundamental method to create an image of a 3D scene.
+It is an essential question because it is the fundamental method for creating an image of a 3D scene.
 In this lesson, we will use the term rasterization to describe the process of finding 2D pixel coordinates of 3D points.
-In its broader sense, Rasterization refers to converting 3D shapes into a raster image.
-A raster image, as explained in the previous lesson, is the technical term given to a digital image; it designates a two-dimensional array (or rectangular grid if you prefer) of pixels.
+In its broader sense, rasterization refers to converting 3D shapes into a raster image.
+A raster image, as explained in the previous lesson, is the technical term for a digital image; it designates a two-dimensional array (or rectangular grid, if you prefer) of pixels.

 Don't be mistaken: different rendering techniques exist for producing images of 3D scenes.
 Rasterization is only one of them.
 Ray tracing is another.
-Note that all these techniques rely on the same concept to make that image: the idea of perspective projection.
-Therefore, for a given camera and a given 3D scene, all rendering techniques produce the same visual result; they use a different approach to produce that result.
+Note that all these techniques rely on the same concept to create that image: the idea of perspective projection.
+Therefore, for a given camera and a given 3D scene, all rendering techniques produce the same visual result; they just use different approaches to achieve that result.

-Also, computing the 2D pixel coordinates of 3D points is only one of the two steps in creating a photo-realistic image.
-The other step is the process of shading, in which the color of these points will be computed to simulate the appearance of objects.
+Also, computing the 2D pixel coordinates of 3D points is only one of the two steps in creating a photorealistic image.
+The other step is the process of shading, in which the colors of these points are computed to simulate the appearance of objects.
 You need more than just converting 3D points to pixel coordinates to produce a "complete" image.

 To understand rasterization, you first need to be familiar with a series of essential techniques that we will also introduce in this chapter, such as: